firstgardengh/FunctionPatcher/README.md

 # FunctionPatcher

-This function takes a function's pointer, sets the memory protection to PAGE_READWRITE, casts it to a uintptr_t, sets the value to 0 and reverts the protection.
+This function takes a function's pointer, sets the memory protection to `PAGE_READWRITE`, casts it to a `uintptr_t`, sets the value to `0` and reverts the protection.

 ```cpp
 uintptr_t original_value;